CODE OF CIVIL PROCEDURE IN THE PITCAIRN ISLANDS

 A copy of the deposition must be sent to the other parties by the prosecutor or on their behalf before the Magistrate investigates the alleged offense,.
 Suppose the deposition refers to any other document as an exhibit.
 In that case, the copy given to any other party to the proceedings must be accompanied by a copy of that document or by such information as may be necessary to enable the party to whom it is given to inspect that document.

-The portion of any deposition admitted in evidence pursuant to this section shall be read aloud at the hearing.
+The portion of any deposition admitted in evidence under this section shall be read aloud at the hearing.
 Where the Court so directs, an account shall be given orally of the portion of any deposition that is not read aloud.
 Any document or other item identified in a deposition will be handled as if it had been presented as an exhibit and identified in Court by the person whose testimony is taken as a deposition.
 The Pitcairn Islands has a resident magistrate responsible for hearing and determining cases in the territory.
-Before filing a complaint, it is important to determine whether the resident magistrate or a higher court should hear the case.
+Before filing a complaint, it is essential to decide on whether the resident magistrate or a higher court should listen to the case.
 A written statement must be filed with the appropriate court to initiate a complaint.
 The statement should provide a clear and concise summary of the facts and legal basis for the complaint.
 In Pitcairn, complaints are usually filed with the Island Magistrate.

 Service of process can be complex in Pitcairn due to the territory's remote location.
-At Undisputed Legal, we can help ensure the complaint is served properly.
+At Undisputed Legal, we can help ensure the complaint is served correctly.

 FOREIGN SERVICE OF PROCESS IN PITCAIRN ISLANDS